 Don Scheibenreif, Gartner

-During the first presentation, “Interactive Plenary: We Shape AI, AI Shapes Us,” Don Scheibenreif presented an overview of AI’s lifecycle, noting a decline in the “hype cycle” due to operational and societal challenges.
-His colleague joined him to answer questions.
+During the first presentation, “Interactive Plenary: We Shape AI, AI Shapes Us,” Don Scheibenreif, Gartner, presented an overview of AI’s lifecycle, noting a decline in the “hype cycle” due to operational and societal challenges.
+His colleague, Svetlana Sicular, joined him to answer questions.
 They discussed philosophical considerations, such as human vs. machine intelligence, and emphasized that job security will not be in danger.
 They introduced several terms which may be adopted across the university, including “Everyday AI – typically for administrative purposes and “Game changing AI,” typically for customer-facing applications in research, student education, and research.

 The infographic provides a visual snapshot of the Interactive Plenary: We Shape AI, AI Shapes Us.